 - Employment documents - a Job offer, reference letter, pay slips

 - Medical and Police Clearance Certificate

 - Travel document - your passport

-There are plenty of benefits of becoming a Canadian permanent resident, which includes the following:
+There are many benefits of becoming a Canadian permanent resident.
+Take a look at them below.

-Not only can you start your own business after you've successfully immigrated to Canada, but there are also added benefits of doing so.
-As a businessman or woman, you can get rewarding opportunities to start your business in Canada.
-For example, you'll be able to run your business in one of the most cost-effective places as the cost of operating a business in Canada is low compared to other first-world countries such as the USA.
+Not only can you start your own business after you've successfully immigrated to Canada, but there are also added benefits.
+You can get rewarding opportunities to start your business in Canada as a businessperson.
+For example, you'll be able to run your business in one of the most cost-effective places, as the cost of operating a business in Canada is low compared to other first-world countries such as the USA.

 Canada values the importance of family and wants to keep you and your loved ones together.
 Your family members can also live, study and work in Canada if they become permanent residents.

 You Can Sponsor Your Family Members

 As a permanent resident of Canada, you are allowed to sponsor certain residents if you are above 18 years of age.